kajc10/Duckietown-Duck-Riders/README.md

 For the case you want to build a new image, a Dockerfile is provided!

+Run the commands specified in **option 1**.
+Note that you might start your command with `RAY_OBJECT_STORE_ALLOW_SLOW_STORAGE=1` .
+Also, if you are using the image through ssh, make sure you use `nohup`, so in case of network error the script won't terminate.

 ## Additional features
 ### **Loading custom maps**